piisalie/aws_training_elixirconf_2019/2_building_in_the_cloud/exercise/README.md

    workspace name for the files in this config is `example`
 - `terraform plan` will describe what changes are needed
 - `terraform apply` will apply the changes

+### Teardown

+Use `terraform destroy` to tear down all of the created infrastructure.

+If you have objects in the S3 build bucket, Terraform will not be able to destroy the bucket.

+You will need to empty the bucket, or remove it by hand via the AWS console.

 Resources:
 - AWS access keys https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html